 The top of the monument is decorated with a series of scenes that show a range of baking activities, including the mixing and kneading of dough, the forming of loaves, and the baked loaves being stacked in baskets.
 The most curious part, however, is the cylinders that make up the bulk of the monument.
 These features have baffled scholars for quite some time.
 One convincing theory argues that it is likely that these cylinders are related to baking and may well represent an early dough-mixing machine.
 The idea is that a rotating metal arm would have been attached to each cylinder in order to mix the dough.

 The first state space project

-Ninth-century Baghdad in what is now Iraq saw the rise of a growing scientific community, particularly in astronomy, centered around a library known as the “House of Wisdom”.
-The problem for these new scholars was that their books were written many centuries earlier and came from a wide range of different cultures – including Persian, Indian and Greek – that did not always agree.
+Ninth-century Baghdad in what is now Iraq saw the rise of a growing scientific community, particularly in astronomy, centered around a library known as the “House of Wisdom.”
+The problem for these new scholars was that their books were written many centuries earlier and originated from a wide range of different cultures, including Persian, Indian and Greek cultures, which were not always in agreement.
 The Caliph al Ma’mun decided the only solution was to build an astronomical observatory so the city’s scholars could determine the truth.